 How Long Does It Take to Earn an Associate Degree or Certificate From a Community College?

 Associate degrees usually take two years to complete full time.

 The time to complete a postsecondary certificate depends on the field of study and extent of the program, but the majority of certificate programs can be completed in less than one year, according to the 2012 Georgetown CEW report.

 What Can I Do With a Certificate From a Community College?

-Certificates are offered in a variety of academic disciplines and could be used to pursue a better job in a number of industries.
+Certificates are offered in a variety of academic disciplines and can be used to pursue a better job in a number of industries.

 Are the Instructors at Community Colleges of the Same Quality as Those at Four-Year Colleges and Universities?

-Evaluating instructor quality at community colleges depends on how you compare instructors at community colleges to those at four-year colleges and universities.
+Evaluating instructor quality at community colleges depends on how students compare instructors at community colleges to those at four-year colleges and universities.